BioDataScience-Course/teaching_data_science_in_biology/README.md

 You should be able to regenerate the manuscript `docs/teaching_data_science.Rmd` (step 3 above), or the `docs/supplemental_materials.Rmd` notebook just be knitting them (open the `.Rmd` file inside RStudio and click on the **knit** button there).

 If you want to regenerate the tables in `/data` (step 2 above), you will have to run the three `R/data_preparationX.R` files.
-Before doing so, you will have to download the anonymized datasets from <https://filedn.com/lzGVgfOGxb6mHFQcRn9ueUb/sdd_data.zip>.
-Unzip this file somewhere.
-You should have three directories: `sdd_2018-2019`,  `sdd_2019-2020` & `sdd_2020-2021` with a `data`subdirectory and various `.csv` files inside (`users.csv`, `projects.csv`, ...).
-In the `R/data_preparationX.R` file, you will have to change line 8 and indicate the actual directory on your computer where you unzipped the anonymized data.
+Before doing so, you will have to download the anonymized datasets from Zenodo with `R/data_download.R`.
+You should have three directories: `sdd_2018-2019`,  `sdd_2019-2020` & `sdd_2020-2021` with  various `.csv` files inside (`users.csv`, `projects.csv`, ...).
+In the `R/data_preparationX.R` file, you will have to change line 8 and indicate the actual directory on your computer where you saved the anonymized data.
 At that point, running the code in these scripts should regenerate the tables in `/data`.

 Of course, the code in the `.Rmd` and `.R` file can be examined in more details to understand the logic of the analyses done.